Wellington, Florida.

 Annual Events

-Experience the Winter Equestrian Festival, a highlight of Wellington’s equestrian calendar.
-From January through April, this festival offers a range of events, from dressage and show jumping to riding lessons and trail rides.
+Experience the Winter Equestrian Festival, a premier event in Wellington’s equestrian season.
+Running from January to April, this festival showcases a variety of activities, including dressage, show jumping, riding lessons, and scenic trail rides.

-Join the International Gay Polo Tournament, an inclusive event that combines competitive polo with a festive atmosphere.
-The tournament features top GPL players and a vibrant tailgating scene with creative themed parties.
+Join the International Gay Polo Tournament, an inclusive and lively event that blends high-level polo competition with a festive atmosphere.
+The tournament brings together top GPL players and offers a fun-filled tailgating experience with creative themed parties.

-On Fridays, explore the Lakeside Market at Wellington Town Center, where local vendors, artisans, and gourmet food trucks create a delightful atmosphere along the waterfront.
-Enjoy live music, handmade crafts, and artisanal treats with your family and pets.
+Every Friday, visit the Lakeside Market at Wellington Town Center, where local vendors, artisans, and food trucks gather to create a vibrant waterfront setting.
+Enjoy live music, handcrafted goods, and artisanal treats, perfect for families and pets alike.

-Don’t miss the Bacon and Bourbon Fest, a celebration of gourmet bacon dishes and a selection of over 30 bourbons.
+Don’t miss the Bacon and Bourbon Fest, a mouthwatering celebration featuring gourmet bacon dishes paired with over 30 different bourbons.

 Wellington International

-Established in 1974, our iconic equestrian venue covers over 111 acres and boasts 14 state-of-the-art competition arenas, along with more than 500 permanent equine stalls.
-Wellington International has been a designated Rolex property since 2015 and is recognized for hosting WEF, the world's largest and longest-running hunter/jumper horse show, from January through March.
+Founded in 1974, our renowned equestrian venue spans over 111 acres and features 14 world-class competition arenas, along with more than 500 permanent equine stalls.
+Since 2015, Wellington International has proudly been a Rolex-designated property and is celebrated for hosting the Winter Equestrian Festival (WEF), the largest and longest-running hunter/jumper horse show in the world, held annually from January through March.
 Visit Wellington International.

 -